shayar/Dumps-BE/README.md

 - **Core**: The domain layer containing business entities, interfaces, and domain logic.
 - **Application**: The application layer implementing use cases, DTOs, and application services.
 - **Infrastructure**: The infrastructure layer handling data persistence, external APIs, and other I/O concerns.
-- **Web**: The presentation layer, mainly the API controllers, handling HTTP requests and responses.
+- **Presentation**: The presentation layer, mainly the API controllers, handling HTTP requests and responses.

 ## Branching Strategy